eresearchqut/VirReport/README.md

 ```
 A number of additional options are included:
 ```
+    --qualityfilter: performs a quality filtering on raw fastq files (currently specifically written for samples prepared using QIAGEN QIAseq miRNA library kit).
+The pipeline will also derive a qc report.

     --targets: A text file with the taxonomy of the viruses/virioids of interest can be provided and only these will be retained in the megablast summary results derived at the filter_n_cov step.

     --spadeskmer specifies the range of kmers to use when running spades